Role Models

 Role Models is a 2008 American comedy film directed by David Wain, who co-wrote it with Timothy Dowling, Paul Rudd and Ken Marino.
+The film stars Rudd, Seann William Scott, Christopher Mintz-Plasse, Bobb'e J. Thompson, Jane Lynch, and Elizabeth Banks.

-The film follows two energy drink salesmen who are ordered to perform 150 hours of community service as punishment for various offenses.
+The film follows two energy drink salesmen, Danny (Rudd) and Wheeler (Scott), who are ordered to perform 150 hours of community service as punishment for various offenses.
 For their service, the two men work at a program designed to pair children with adult role models.

-The film stars Seann William Scott, Paul Rudd, Christopher Mintz-Plasse, Bobb'e J. Thompson, Jane Lynch and Elizabeth Banks.
+Premiering on October 19, 2008, at the Austin Film Festival, Role Models was released theatrically in the United States on November 7.
+The film received generally positive reviews from critics and was a box office success, grossing $92.4 million worldwide against a $28 million budget.
+It was nominated for a Critics' Choice Movie Award for Best Comedy.

 Plot

-Danny and Wheeler are salesmen promoting the energy drink "Minotaur", supposedly to keep kids off drugs.
+Danny and Wheeler are salesmen who have been promoting the energy drink "Minotaur" for the last decade, supposedly to keep kids off drugs.
 Wheeler loves the job, while Danny considers it pointless and dead-end, making him depressed and jaded.
-Danny's uncouth behavior results in the collapse of his relationship with Beth, who breaks up with him after an impulsive proposal.
+Danny's attitude causes his relationship with Beth to collapse, who breaks up with him after his impulsive proposal.